Government of Canada / Gouvernement du Canada

 Marginal note:Requirements

-(3) The owner or operator must calibrate the monitoring equipment at least once in every calendar year and at least five months after a previous calibration.
+(3) The owner or operator must calibrate the monitoring equipment in accordance with the recommendations of the manufacturer or licensed professional or, in the absence of such recommendations, must calibrate the equipment at least once in every calendar year and at least five months after the most recent calibration.

 • Marginal note:Accuracy